 The main disadvantages of investing in startups that are not public companies:

 - You will be taking up a high amount of risk, especially with early-stage startups.
 There is a high chance that an early-stage startup might fail.
-There is a good chance that a later-stage startup might fail.
+There is a good chance that even a later-stage startup might fail.
 There is a good chance that a well-performing later-stage startup might not be able to get the desired exit, resulting in a mediocre return on investment for an investor.

 - You will not enjoy liquidity for your investment.
 You will not be able to sell your shares until the startup gets an exit.
 Some startups allow the secondary sale of shares of early shareholders, but those are few and happen when specific stars are aligned.